SherG/tester1/site/content/post/why-exercise-is-not-optional-for-baby-boomers.md

 There are several problems associated with this, the most obvious being a decrease in metabolism resulting in increased body fat, which is a primary risk factor for heart disease and several other serious conditions such as diabetes.

 Not so obvious though, are the effects of a lack of exercise on one’s bones.

 Let's take a look at osteoporosis then at preventions for both sarcopenia and osteoporosis.

 ### Osteoporosis: How to Reduce Your Risk

 We often hear about elderly people falling and breaking their hips, an injury which often turns out to be fatal.
 It is often assumed that these people break their hips as a result of having fallen.

 In a large number of cases, however, the opposite is true: they suffer a fall because their hip breaks.

 Each year, an average of 80,000 men suffer a hip fracture and one-third of these men die within a year.
 The cause: osteoporosis.

+> Studies show that strength training can yield bone density increases as high as 1% per week.

 Osteoporosis, or porous bone, is a disease characterized by low bone mass and structural deterioration of bone tissue, leading to bone fragility and an increased susceptibility to fractures of the hip, spine, and wrist.

 In the U.S. today, over 10 million individuals already have osteoporosis and 18 million more have low bone mass, placing them at increased risk for this disease.

+### The Benefits of Strength Training

 What can be done about it?
 Exercise.

 What kind of exercise?
 Strength training is the only safe and productive means of effectively addressing this disease.

 Some studies have shown increases in bone density as high as 1% per week with strength training.

 I cannot emphasize enough that only strength training counts as an effective exercise intervention in this context.
 Nothing else qualifies, and many of the activities that have been recommended as exercise by the so-called "experts" in this field will do absolutely nothing to help anyone, and will in most cases do quite a bit to hurt people.

 Even Michael Pollock, PhD, a former member of Kenneth Cooper's Aerobics Clinic, and past president of the American College of Sports Medicine said "\[A]ll the aerobics activity and interest promoted within the fitness industry since the late 1960's has not fostered any long-term vascular health.
 Instead, it has caused an epidemic of joint and spine injury.”

 While properly performed strength training can be of tremendous potential benefit to anyone who performs it, one would be far worse off performing activities such as aerobics, plyometrics, and various ballistic training protocols, than if they had never exercised at all.

 Not only are these activities not an effective means of stimulating any meaningful improvements in any factor of functional ability, they are downright dangerous.

 Often, the injuries and degenerative joint conditions which result from such activities will force a person to become much less active earlier in life, and/or prevent them from being able to properly strength train, accelerating their loss of muscular strength and functional ability.

 If as a result of such activities one's mobility begins to decrease earlier in life, then that activity has effectively shortened that person's lifespan.
 Loss of mobility is the first step towards loss of all other factors of functional ability, and eventually death.

-### Start Now
+### Start Now:  It Only Takes 90 Minutes a Week

 There are many people out there who do not exercise, because there is always something else to do, or they can't or won't think much further ahead than the immediate present.